-Because HGH has a naturally tendency towards cutting, it can be combined with Clenbuterol in a stack to get a really ripped appearance.
-Suitable for both beginners and advanced users, this combination is typically used in a three month cycle.
+Because it has a natural tendency towards cutting, it can be combined with Clenbuterol in a stack to get a really ripped appearance.
+Suitable for both beginners and advanced users, this combination is typically used in a three-month cycle.

-To really max out on a cutting cycle, either winstrol or stanozolol – both anabolic steroids – can be added to the clen/HGH stack.
+To really max out on a cutting cycle, either Winstrol or Anavar – both anabolic steroids – can be added to the Clenbuterol/HGH stack.
 This will provide lean gains, increasing quality muscle mass while simultaneously cutting and hardening too.

-HGH stacks works equally well for bulking either with testosterone or by adding anadrol to the winstrol, HGH and clen stack.
+HGH stacks work equally well for bulking either with testosterone or by adding Anadrol to the Winstrol, HGH and Clen stack.